bucketfulofsunshine/Lunia-For-Good-Parties/README.md

 ### Q: Any known bugs?

 A: *Yes*.
 This literally steals Dorn's TOB quest & alters the content so Lunia functions without him.
-That means, if you have Dorn in your party, the quest **won't start**.
-And, if you have the mod installed, then the vanilla quest for Dorn won't function as intended. *Please* only install this if you don't plan to have him as a companion.
+That means, if you have Dorn in your party, the quest **won't start**. *Please* only install this if you don't plan to have him as a companion.

 ### Q: Any future plans?